 All site plan applications shall include a description of all lighting fixtures not affixed to buildings, both proposed and those that will remain on the site, as well as any existing or proposed fixtures to be located in adjacent rights-of-way after completion of the project.
-For new fixtures, the description may include, but is not limited to, catalog cuts and illustrations by manufacturers (including sections where required), that demonstrate compliance with the standards of this Document.
+For new fixtures, the description may include, but is not cuts and limited to, cataloa illustrations by manufacturers (including sections where required), that demonstrate compliance with the standards of this Document.
 For lighting fixtures affixed to buildings, such information shall be provided as part of the building permit application.